wilmix7/NSLASH/README.md

 a)  Mostly   Used   in  Software  Developement,Mobile,  and  Cloud  Computing.

-b)  NSLASH  generates   the  combined  output  of  C like Program  and
+b)  NSLASH  generates   the  combined  output  of  oops  like program  and

-OOPS  Program. (combinations   of  two outputs)
+OOPS  Program. (combinations   of  two outputs).
+[Since  C  and  C@    fails   to support  more  application and JDollar  satifies  all the  conditions.
+So  Using  C /C@ technology  you can't  build  a   large  framework.]

 c)  IT  also  Interacts  with  WXML  and  Behaves  like  UserFriedly  Framework. ie)  We  can Design  a  HTML  Form , TABLE, REPORTS  ,etc  in  few  minutes.